NCD-RisC/Code-standardisation/README.md

 Read the list of countries with region information and setting factor levels so that regions/super-regions appear in certain orders

 ## 6. Making figures
-* regional_colour_palette
+* `0.1 Region Superregion palette.R`
-returns named vector with NCD-RisC standard regional and super-regional colours
+Returns named vector with NCD-RisC standard regional and super-regional colours

-* symetrical_colour_scales
+#### Mapping functions `new map function.R`
-a colour scale for change which makes zero white-ish and have symetric shades of colours in both directions
+* `map_function`
-* make_map
+Plot a map with values stored in `colour_val` using either user-defined or built-in colour schemes, with NCD-RisC layout (including dots for small countries) and density
-mapping function with standard NCD-RisC layout (including boxes for small countries)
+Example available in `example\example_make_maps.R`
-* make_map_with_density
+* `get_change_scale`
-a variation of map with density (by country) displayed
+Returns a colour scale for change which makes zero white-ish and have symetric shades of colours in both directions